DCgov/opendatadc-opendataSiteSamples/README.md

 How to Use
 ----------
 This collection of elements is designed for use with Esri's opendata site <a href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm">Layout Builder</a>.
+Elements are created within <a href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm#ESRI_SECTION1_943AEBF0EEA74B60BEE4AEF1EF8FFC58">Text Cards</A> and organized into <a href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm#ESRI_SECTION1_11FF2ACF716C4DB4BC9D9C7CEF7A5DC0">Rows.</a>

-    Start by copying the code samples into a text or hmtl text editor.
+<li> Start by copying the code samples into a text, hmtl text editor or prefered staging area</li>

-    Each contains stepped comments identified by the To use simply drop into a text box and replace images, text, and link urls as needed.
+<li> Follow the stepped comments identified by the exclamation marks</li>

+<li> Replace dummy image links with your image links

+<li> Look for text that are in ALL CAPS and replace those with your content/text - including titles, paragraphs, web links, emails, etc.</li>

+<li> Paste your final edited code sample into a <a href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm#ESRI_SECTION1_943AEBF0EEA74B60BEE4AEF1EF8FFC58">Text Card</a> in the open data <a href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm#ESRI_SECTION1_11FF2ACF716C4DB4BC9D9C7CEF7A5DC0">Rows.</a></li>

 Shared Values
 ----------